Wine Rating: 92

 Every now and again, my dad would pull out the pasta machine and make fresh macaroni.
 This was a treat, because it wasn’t something he did very often.
 Having fresh-made pasta with Mom’s gravy was awe-inspiring.
 Along with the gravy, Mom would make cue-ball sized meatballs that she’d spike with fresh garlic, secret herbs and the three meats she used in her gravy.
 By dinner time, the table was lined with large bowls of pasta, gravy, oven-hot bread, antipasti salad and, of course, many bottles of wine.

 In my family, I’m the wine aficionado.
 Unfortunately, neither my passion nor my palate, have been gleaned from my parents’ love or appreciation for great wine.
 Not even close.
 Like the Italian peasants in Tuscany, my parents, for most of my life (and all of theirs), drank Italian jug wine, also known as Dago Red, which is a cheap wine, and was then (and probably still is) more often than not, homemade.
 Known for making their own wine, these amateur winemakers found that it usually came out more robust when better grapes were used in the process.
-Think of it as this: the vino version of moonshine—cheap, strong and drunk by the time dessert was on the table.
+Think of it like this: the vino version of moonshine—cheap, strong and drunk by the time dessert was on the table.

 I had my first sip of wine when I was about 9 years old.
 The sour taste made my whole face pucker.
 Expecting it to taste more like Concord grape juice, I was surprised to find it tasted just the opposite.
 Ack!
 I think somehow my parents knew that I’d react with complete disdain and that’s why a wine glass was always set in front of me at the dinner table.
 They figured I wouldn’t ask for a second pouring, at least not for many, many years.
 Not until I learned about “the good stuff.”

 To this day, almost every time I raise a glass, I’m reminded of that first sip of my first glass of wine, and I still wince.
 The truth is that my parents drank terrible wine.
 My father has been dead now for nearly 10 years, and when I visit my mother on the weekends and look in her small wine refrigerator, I still see bottles of awful wine.
 Occasionally, I’ll bring a couple of really nice bottles for us both to share and she’ll comment on how enjoyable it was.
 She doesn’t get the nuances the way I do, but she does appreciate it.
-My mother grew up drinking wine in a traditional Italian home, in the typical Italian way, either as table wine or for her Catholic rituals, so it just became common place in her life.
+My mother grew up drinking wine in a traditional Italian home, in the typical Italian way, either as table wine or for her Catholic rituals, so it just became commonplace in her life.
 Wine for her, unlike for me, is NOT a passion.
 It’s simply something you drink with dinner.

 This month, in honor of my childhood, my first glass of wine, and my Italian parents, I’m going to dive into my family roots and appreciate a great Italian wine that is deep and rich in family tradition.
 For such a wine, we must travel to the Italian region of Piedmont and open a bottle of Renato Ratti’s legendary Barolo, a varietal that has been made for centuries in Italy.
 It was favored by nobility and has now become coveted by collectors.
 This wine has incredible aging potential because the Nebbiolo grape from which Barolo is made is high in acidity and tannin levels.
 It ages very well.